dodyg/practical-aspnetcore/projects/orleans/orleans-2/README.md

 This is a sample project that shows how to use Redis as a persistence provider for Orleans.

-**Note** make sure that you have a Redis serer running on your machine.
+**Note** make sure that you have a Redis server running on your machine.